Hey There And Welcome To The Accidental Chef.

 - Recipes that don’t involve trips to multiple specialist stores

 - To spend less time doing the washing up

 … then you’ve come to the right corner of the internet.

-You will find some recipes that contain meat here, but going forward as of January 2021, The Accidental Chef will be entirely vegan, plant-based and more nutrition focussed.
+You will find some recipes that contain cheese here, but going as of January 2021, The Accidental Chef is entirely vegan, plant-based and more nutrition focussed.

 What you can expect to find

 Comfort food that warms the soul, calms the mind and cheers you up is where this blog comes alive.
 Soups, stews and nostalgic recipes from childhood made simply, and from scratch is where I feel most at home.